top of page

 How Schools Can Prepare Graduating Seniors for Financial Decisions Without Adding to Staff Workload

 Financial literacy can still be delivered in a way that respects school operations.
-The key is focused, well-structured programming that fits inside existing schedules and reaches all graduating seniors consistently.
+The key is focused, well-structured programming that fits within existing schedules and consistently reaches all graduating seniors.

 Why long-term courses aren’t the only solution for graduating seniors